MJEmilio/MachineLearning/README.md

-# Saturn: Machine Learning and Data Science
+# Machine Learning and Data Science

 ![alt text](https://benfry.com/exd09/full/13.png)

 ## Overview

-Saturn is an educational project that exists to understand and apply state of the art solutions that can learn from data, adapt to changes, and improve performance with experince.
-The union between data science and machine learning.
+This repository exists to understand and apply cutting-edge ML solutions based on the exploration, analysis and learning of data, with the ability to adapt to changes and improve performance with experience.

 ## Theory